Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 So instead of dealing with `request.POST`, you write a `Form` class, define this form fields (similar to the way you define the models fields), and then pass the `request.POST` data to this form - and let the Form do the rest.
 See part 7 of this tutorial about django components.

-For a complete coverage of Forms in django, see the django docs.
+Django forms, and the integration of forms with models, is one of the most powerful and feature-rich parts of django.
+For a complete coverage of this topic, see the django docs.

 ## Redirect after successful submit